Saintly Swedish Glögg Recipe (hot spiced wine)

-According to the Wine & Spirits Museum in Stockholm, King Gustav I Vasa of Sweden was fond of a drink made from German wine, sugar, honey, cinnamon, ginger, cardamom and cloves.
+According to the Spirits Museum in Stockholm, King Gustav I Vasa of Sweden was fond of a drink made from German wine, sugar, honey, cinnamon, ginger, cardamom and cloves.
 It was later named "glödgad vin" in 1609, which meant "glowing-hot wine."
 The word "glögg" is a shortened form that first appeared in print in 1870.

 Its popularity spread throughout the European nations and in the 1890s it became a Christmas tradition.
 It was often used as a health potion, and I prescribe it often for a wide variety of ailments, especially muscle strains induced by shoveling snow.